 |

-Biosfera being populated A waterfall flash-frozen in the Gardens Botannical GardensA repository of every kind of Antarctic flora known, AU's Botannical Gardens are a treasure for students, professors and visitors alike.
+Biosfera being populated A waterfall flash-frozen in the Gardens Botannical GardensA repository of every kind of Antarctic flora known, UANT's Botannical Gardens are a treasure for students, professors and visitors alike.
 A joint effort in the 1990s by the Colleges of Business and Natural Science, the new 'tourism-friendly' gardens are marked for independent research.
 Guided tours are also available.
 Commons AreaIf the Botannical Gardens represent a sampling of the vegetation of Antarctica and its surrounding islands, the student commons area is rather home to non-native plants.
 It is located in a large square along the footpaths between the Varga-Jeno Halls, Lason Hall and Navoyka Hall (underneath Number 6 on the map).
 Since it is heated by CECS, northern cold-weather trees grow here especially well.
 It is also a popular 'hang out' for students because of the temperature control.

 Commons area in the nighttime Commons in the daytime Gazprom Arena (Ice Box)One of our greatest additions to the atmosphere in University Peak must be the gaining of our small stadium, traditionally known as the Ice Box, now as Gazprom Arena.
-Conceptualized according to a revolutionary Auckland Engineering Partners design, in cooperation with AU's Byrd Business College in the 1970s, Gazprom Field is now an Antarctic legend.
+Conceptualized according to a revolutionary Auckland Engineering Partners design, in cooperation with UANT's Byrd Business College in the 1970s, Gazprom Field is now an Antarctic legend.
 The shell of the stadium was constructed in New Zealand, and then shipped on an 'ice barge' to Antarctica, before finally being hauled over-ice on a pre-cleared path to University Peak.
 For the last three decades, all the major sporting events have taken place here, as well as concerts and events.
 The stadium has a (then revolutionary) retractable roof, and is a key component in the storage and release of heat in the CECS (Campus Environmental Control System).
 It has a capacity of 5,003 and a full lighting array for evening matches.

-Museum Hall glows in the Antarctic air Skyway tunnel from Museum to Library Navoyka HallSee: Residence Halls Nikola Tesla Physical PlantThe power source for AU University Peak, Tesla Physical Plant burrows into the University Peak geological formation, where it draws heat and energy from the geothermal source inside of it.
+Museum Hall glows in the Antarctic air Skyway tunnel from Museum to Library Navoyka HallSee: Residence Halls Nikola Tesla Physical PlantThe power source for UANT University Peak, Tesla Physical Plant burrows into the University Peak geological formation, where it draws heat and energy from the geothermal source inside of it.
 50 km away, Mt.
 Erebus, an active volcano near McMurdo Station, is connected to the same convection current.
 While Mt.
 Erebus must be monitored consistantly for seismic activity, the stretch of heat underneath University Peak is relatively stable, with no sign of posing danger.
 For maximum efficiency furthermore, energy is stored in the CECS.

 Border of the CECS Interesting natural sights inside CECS Not to mention, it keeps the campus warm.
 Studied as a model in resource extraction and development, Tesla Plant was completed in 1987, and upgraded to a higher efficiency rating in 2004.
 The network of CECS subterranean heating canals connecting most campus buildings find Tesla Plant as their origin point.
 Without TPP, the campus would be treeless and covered with ice year-round.
-Thermal LakesStudents and visitors alike marvel at the three geothermal lakes on campus, created and maintained entirely by AU's Physical Plant.
+Thermal LakesStudents and visitors alike marvel at the three geothermal lakes on campus, created and maintained entirely by UANT's Physical Plant.
 Water temperatures vary from 28-38 Degrees Celcius, so they can get quite hot.

 Clean steam rises above the Tesla Plant The warmest place on campus Two of the lakes are connected by a small strait with a bridge overpassing it, and one lies alone, further out.
 The lakes are closed for swimming at 22:00 except on special occasions.
 See student film.
 Varga-Jeno HallsSee: Residence Halls